This page lists some essential and optional/recommended hardware

 best arrangement will depend on the head, camera, and lens in use.

-I mostly use Sirui plates, etc., but there are many options.
+I mostly use Sirui plates, etc., because they do not have downwards-pointing

-- Innorel levelling base (or FLM LB15 or SunwayPhoto DYH-68, or Rollei
+- Levelling base (Innorel, or FLM LB15, or SunwayPhoto DYH-68, or

-Mini Levelling base, etc.).
+Rollei Mini Levelling base, etc.).

 A levelling base is much more convenient that adjusting tripod legs’